magnusnordlander/lelit-bianca-protocol/README.md

 # lelit-bianca-protocol
 Project notes for trying to sniff and reverse engineer the protocols used for LCC information on the Lelit Bianca V2

-## Project status (per 2021-06-30)
+## Project status (per 2023-09-25)
-The protocol has now been fully reverse engineered (documented below).
+The protocol has now been more or less reverse engineered (documented below).
 There is still a matter of calculating more exact ADC-value-to-temperature equations remaining, but I'm now focused more on creating a replacement LCC (see [magnusnordlander/smart-lcc](https://github.com/magnusnordlander/smart-lcc)).

-It doesn't cover the presumably updated protocol for the Bianca V3, and since I don't have access to a Bianca V3 (for reverse engineering or otherwise) there's currently no plan for when that could be reverse engineered.
+It doesn't exactly cover the protocol for the Bianca V3.
+I don't have access to a Bianca V3 (for reverse engineering or otherwise), so if someone else does, a protocol dump from a V3 could be very useful.
+From other sources, I have been able to gather that in the V3, the large solenoid is now connected to FA8 on the control board, instead of being connected in parallell with the pump.
+Furthermore, the power light has been replaced with an LED, controlled by the LCC.
+The LED is connected to CN6, and presumably one of the signals from shift register 1 controls it.

 ## Architecture
 The Lelit Bianca has a split controller architecture.
 One part, the control board, does power management, controls relays, and ADC, and the other part, the LCC, drives the display and buttons, and acts as a PID controller.
 These two parts communicate via a bus, which is the main focus of this project.